Commercial Wind Insurance

 There are two types of all-risk coverage, construction all-risk and operating all-risk.
 Construction all-risk covers the development of a wind project from the time the components begin transportation to the work site to the delivery of the project.
 Operating all-rick coverage activates once a wind project is delivered and commercial production starts.
 In addition to the property coverage listed above, all-risk includes time delay coverage.
 Time delay protects against lost revenue due to transit delays, construction delays and interruptions in operations.

 Property insurance coverage does not provide commercial wind warranty coverage.
 Property policies often have ambiguous language for coverage exclusions and claims are subject to underwriter’s review and acceptance.
 The majority of property coverage policies exclude coverage for:

 - Defects in materials or design

 - Latent defects

-Insurance for wind farms is highly specialized.
-We can help you get the correct coverage for your commercial wind installation.
+Insurance for commercial wind farms is very specific.
+We can help you get the correct coverage for your turbines.